 Here’s how I did it in my Windows 10 Professional:

-- Right click on the Volume Icon in the System Tray.
-It will pop up something like below.
+- STEP 1: Right click on the Volume Icon in the System Tray.
+It will pop up something like below, then click Sounds

-- Click Sounds.
-A new window will pop up like below
+- STEP 2: A new window will pop up like below

 Once above window show up, select the active device, then click Properties.